sot/cheta/docs/fetch_tutorial.rst

   system memory (gigabytes) and **always returns all available data points**.
 - MAUDE is optimized for smaller, more frequent queries and uses a secure web server to provide data.
-It has limits on both the number of returned data values (around 100k) and the total number of bytes in the data (around 1.6 Mb).  **MAUDE will sub-sample the data as necessary to fit in the data limits (see below for example)**.
+It has limits on both the number of returned data values (around 100k) and the total number of bytes in the data (around 1.6 Mb).
+- By default MAUDE will sub-sample the data as necessary to fit in the data limits (see below for example of disabling this feature).

 Basic usage
 -----------